Karbi Longri North Cachar Hills Liberation Front: Leadership, cadre and area of operation

 Pradip Terang alias Pongbi Dilli was the ‘Chairman’ of the outfit.
 Har Sing Timung was the General Secretary till 2 January 2005, when he resigned from his position following serious differences with the ‘Commander-in-Chief’ Men Sing Takbi alias Willingson Timung.
 Laden Ronghang is the ‘Publicity Secretary’ of the group and ‘Incharge Central Publicity Cell’ is Thong Teron alias Rupsing Teron.
 The Assistant Foreign Secretary/ Revenue/Finance/Taxation of the outfit is Biren Lekthe alias Risso Tokbi.

 The outfit had around 200 militants operating in the Karbi Anglong district.
 The KLNLF Commander-in-Chief, Willingson Timung, was killed along with two other cadres by the General Secretary, Hor Sing Timung, on 2 February 2005.
 Later on 29 April 2005, Hor Sing Timung along with other four associates was executed by the outfit at a camp in Bangladesh for their involvement in the murder of Timung.

 While the group’s stronghold was Karbi Anglong district, its presence had also been reported from Dima Hasao and Nagaon districts.

-In January of 2011, the Karbi People's Liberation Tigers split to the KLNCHLF, starting seeking to continue the armed struggle, categorically opposing the peace talks.
+In January 2011, the Karbi People's Liberation Tigers split to the KLNCHLF, starting seeking to continue the armed struggle, categorically opposing the peace talks.